-42 Segment information
+41 Segment information

 The Company is primarily engaged in the business of manufacture and sales of paper, mainly in the domestic markets.
 The Board of Directors of the Company, who have been identified as being the chief operating decision maker (CODM), evaluate the Company's performance and allocate resources based on the analysis of various performance indicators of the Company as a single unit.
 Accordingly, there is no reportable segment or any entity wide disclosures which are applicable to the Company.

-43 The outbreak of Coronavirus (Covid-19) globally and in India has impacted business and economic activities in general.
-The Company's sale during the year ended March 2021 was impacted significantly by the pandemic and consequently capacity utilization of the plant was lower during nationwide lockdown and is gradually moving towards normal capacity.
+42 The outbreak of Coronavirus (Covid-19) globally and in India has impacted business and economic activities in general.
+The Company's sale during the year ended March 2021 was impacted significantly by the pandemic and consequently capacity utilization of the plant was lower and is gradually moving towards normal capacity.
 As regards the recoverability of assets, the Company expects to fully recover the carrying amounts of the assets.
 The Company is closely monitoring any material changes to future economic conditions.

-44 Dividends
+43 Dividends

-The following dividends were declared and paid by the Company during the year: As at 31 March 2021 As at 31 March 2020 Rs.
-2.5 per equity share (31 March 2020: Rs.
-5 per equity share) 218.16 436.32 Dividend distribution tax on dividend to equity shareholders - 89.69 218.16 526.01
+The following dividends were declared and paid by the Company: As at 31 March 2022 As at 31 March 2021 Rs.
+Nil per equity share (31 March 2021: Rs.
+2.50 per equity share) - 218.16 - 218.16